-FastNetMon can send emails about hosts blocked using blackhole approach and it can send emails about each partial block rule (BGP Flow spec mode) deployed to block malicious traffic.
+FastNetMon can send emails about hosts blocked using the blackhole approach, and it can send emails about each partial block rule (BGP Flow spec mode) deployed to block malicious traffic.

-We recommend using SMTP server in your network to avoid issues during DDoS attacks because external connectivity may be affected by attack and email notification will not be send.
+We recommend using an SMTP server in your network to avoid issues during DDoS attacks because external connectivity may be affected by the attack, and email notification will not be sent.

 Example configuration which includes all available options:

-Then you could use this command and send test email to configured notification emails
+Then you could use this command and send a test email to the configured notification emails

 sudo fcli set email_test